Calculating your Benefits

-When you retire, you will have the option to 'exchange' or 'commute' part of the pension to provide a lump sum.
+You will also have the option to exchange part of the pension to provide for a lump sum (otherwise known as Commutation).

 The earned pension credited to your pension account is based on your Pensionable Earnings (or assumed pensionable pay, if applicable).

 The following items are treated as pensionable pay:

 - pay received for the performance of the duties of your role, except for any allowances or emoluments paid on a temporary basis;